About Regeneration

 • Regulatory bodies, such as the U.S. Department of Agriculture, need to create a streamlined process for bringing new low-carbon or carbon-negative feeds to market.

-• Some azolla species have shown an ability to become invasive when introduced outside their native range, so it is important to establish clear rules about what species can be used in what regions.
+• Some Azolla species have shown an ability to become invasive when introduced outside their native range, so it is important to establish clear rules about what species can be used in what regions.
+Ontario, Canada, has regulated Azolla as restricted under the Invasive Species Act, whereas British Columbia has listed it as an endangered species.

 Fund azolla research.
 The easiest way for scientists to start new investigations on azolla is with government grants.
 Much of what we know about azolla came from research supported by government, for example, this study was funded through a grant from the National Key Research and Development Program of China.